-You can use the Push action to write proxy media from the secondary output of an open, live capture-based workflow to AWS S3 in real-time.
+You can use the Push action to write proxy media from the secondary output of an open, Capture-based workflow to AWS S3 in real-time, where segments and manifest/playlist files are pushed to S3 as soon as they are written or updated during Capture job execution in Open mode.

-Note: Push actions are intended for use in live, Capture action workflows operating in Open mode to write secondary HLS or DASH output to AWS S3 storage.
+Note: Push actions are intended for use in Capture workflows, and should always be configured to operate in Open mode, to write secondary HLS or DASH output to AWS S3 storage.
 Other uses have not been tested and may result in failure.